 If you desire to be part of 'new institutions to match new cultural realities' (Occupied Times of London) - sign up for the newsletter on the right to keep posted: Building a Community Valentine and the International Day of Peace; spreading messages around the globe; and bringing the horticulture and international floral trade to the work of peace - a more expansive and connected expression of love.

 Every country has a flower, every product a story, and every heart a message.

 Photos of participants and recipients of flowers and poems in Amsterdam, San Francisco, and London

-Somewhere, just a short time before the close of the Age of Reptiles, there occurred a soundless, violent explosion.. .
+Before the close of the Age of Reptiles, there occurred a soundless, violent explosion..
 It marked the emergence of the angiosperms—the flowering plants . .
 Flowers changed the face of the planet.
 Without them, the world we know—even man himself—would never have existed.
 How Flowers Changed the World by Anthropologist and Scientist Loren Eiseley